Biology 122 - Introduction to Biology » Summer 2021 » Exam 1

 Which of the types of proteins below would you expect to play a critical role in preventing stomach acid (damaging to tissues outside of the stomach) from leaking in between the epithelial cells that form the lining of the stomach

-B. tight junctions
+B. gap junctions

 Need help with your exam preparation?